jeff-160/Potato/README.md

 Potato is a simple visual novel framework written in C++ using the SDL framework.
 It is designed such that only a basic and fundamental grasp of C++ is required to produce a complete visual novel game from start to finish.
 No additional module/library installation is required, as all the essential files are already included.

-Big thanks to [zhogrog](https://github.com/GaoZR2008) for christening this.
+Big thanks to [chen e](https://github.com/56cy) for helping with the SDL setup.
-Additional thanks to [chen e](https://github.com/56cy) for helping with the SDL setup.
+Extra thanks to [zhogrog](https://github.com/GaoZR2008) for christening this.

 ---